-What made you start the bakery course at Le Cordon Bleu-Sookmyung Academy
+What made you learn Cuisine program at Le Cordon Bleu-Sookmyung Academy?

 What do you do now?

 Currently, I am running a wine bar named Loup Blanc in Yongsan-gu, Seoul.

 What kind of space is Loup Blanc to you?